While you're vacationing in Europe, come see the unique temple in Sweden for the Church of Jesus Christ of Latter Day Saints.

 Where Is The Temple?

 The temple is a bit outside of Stockholm, so it does take a bit of a time requirement to get there.
-It's worth it to say you've been to the temple in Sweden though!
 If you're coming from downtown Stockholm, plan for about an hour trip there.
-The ride there is beautiful though and that can give you some time to get in the right mindset to see the temple or to write in your journal.
+We have detailed instructions on how to do just that, below.

 Get off at Västerhaninge station and you're within walking distance to the temple from here.
-You should see temple as you pass right by it before you get off and that will help you see which direction to walk in to get to the temple.
+You should see temple as you pass right by it before you get off, so you'll know where to walk to get to the entrance.